drug-design/course/docs/chapters/structure-based-design.md

 ### Mechanism of Action of the HIV-1 Protease

-The HIV-1 protease plays a crucial part in the life cycle of the HIV virus.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/mechanism-action-hiv-1-protease-baf11008'><i class='fa fa-play' aria-hidden='true'></i></button>The HIV-1 protease plays a crucial part in the life cycle of the HIV virus.
 The task of the HIV-1 protease is to cut this long 'polyprotein' into the proper protein-sized pieces.
 As a result of this crucial task, HIV-1 protease is an excellent target for drug therapy.
 Inhibitor drugs block the action of the protease and the virus perishes because it is unable to mature into its infectious form.
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

 ![](https://media.drugdesign.org/course/structure-based-design/9_2_0_1.png){: loading=lazy }
 ### The Crystallographic Structure of the HIV-1 Protease

-The HIV-1 protease is a small dimer enzyme comprising two identical folded 99 amino-acid chains A and B. This view represents the &alpha; carbons of the HIV-1 protease.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/crystallographic-structure-hiv-1-protease-53396f90'><i class='fa fa-play' aria-hidden='true'></i></button>The HIV-1 protease is a small dimer enzyme comprising two identical folded 99 amino-acid chains A and B. This view represents the &alpha; carbons of the HIV-1 protease.

 ![](https://media.drugdesign.org/course/structure-based-design/alt1_9_3_1_1.png){: loading=lazy }